admtrv/DzenGarden/README.md

 Mutation is a process in which genes of an individual may be changed with a randomly small chance, helping to maintain genetic diversity and prevent premature convergence.

-The mutation process is defined in the `'mutation.py'` file.
+The mutation process is defined in the `'mutation.py'` file and its logic is explained below:

 **Mutation Process**:
 - **Positions Genes**: A mutated position gene is replaced with a new random starting position.